rkruk/gentoo-server-setup/README.md

 ```bash
 emerge -uavDN @world
 ```
-I hope you came here with some knowledge already, and there is no need to explain what this command does.
+I hope you came here with some knowledge already, and there is no need to explain what this command does!
+If not - go and read some manuals.
+Gentoo won't forgive you any lack of knowledge ;)
 <br>
 After that let's set up a Hostname and fully qualified domain name (FQDN):
 Enter the following commands to set the hostname, replacing hostname with the hostname of your choice: